cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 Some tips to understand the algorithm better:

-+ The isolation values are considered to be the same, if they match up to a certain digit after comma, therefore you would need round the numbers appropriately before comparing them.
++ The isolation values are considered to be the same, if they match up to a certain digit after comma, therefore you would need to round the numbers appropriately before comparing them.
 + Isolation of muons and electrons is given relative to p<sub>T</sub> as energy sums.
 Therefore, the *smaller* the value, the more isolated is the physics object.
 + In contrast to that, the measure for isolation of a &tau;<sub>h</sub> candidate is its DNN based discriminator against jets.
 Here, the *higher* the value, the more isolated is the
 &tau;<sub>h</sub> candidate.